Time dispersion in quantum electrodynamics: Feynman rules

 \section{Feynman rules}

 In the text we develop the Feynman rules for a few simple cases; here we show we can extend the Feynman rules to all orders.
 This is not a given.
-In most treatments of the path integral, the Hamiltonian part acts like a kind of locomotive pulling the sum over paths forward.
+The problem is that in most treatments of the path integral, the Hamiltonian part acts like a kind of locomotive pulling the sum over paths forward.
 With TQM there is no natural equivalent to the Hamiltonian, since there is no dependence of the Lagrangian on clock time and therefore no canonical momenta and therefore no non-trivial Hamiltonian.

-To see this in the simplest case, consider the Lagrangian for a free spin zero massive particle above: (\ref{eq:spin-zero-sqm-lag}).The obvious choice for the corresponding TQM Lagrangian is:
+To see this in the simplest case, consider the Lagrangian for a free spin zero massive particle above (equation \ref{eq:spin-zero-sqm-lag}).
+The obvious choice for the corresponding TQM Lagrangian is:

 In fact our requirement of complete covariance does not give us any real alternatives.
 The derivatives with respect to time must be with respect to coordinate time if they are to form part of a four vector with the $\nabla$ operator.
 We can write the action as either the integral of $d^{4}x$ or the integral of $d\tau d^{4}x$ over this.
 But we still have no dependence on clock time in the Lagrangian.
 Therefore this Lagrangian goes not give us an equation of motion.
 It has no kinetic energy term; it is all potential.
 Therefore while we can usually develop path integrals with the Hamiltonian or the Lagrangian approaches, with TQM we \emph{must} use the Lagrangian formulation.